nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 - This the workflow of client credentials flow in OAuth 2.0
 - A complete blog post explaining this workflow can be found [here](https://nagasudhir.blogspot.com/2023/04/secure-machine-to-machine-communication.html)

-## Client credentials flow demo with Keycloak
+## Register a client in Keycloak OAuth server

 ### Registering a client in keycloak for demo
 * Create a realm named "myorg" in keycloak